ShimronAlakkal/tradebook/README.md

+# Fraction

-# Fraction ( This version of the app is found to have a trouble with the UI.
+> 🛑( This version of the app is found to have a trouble with the UI.
 Fixes are being made.
 Please wait till further information before you download or if you want to download and check it out, please, feel free to do so.
 Thanks)

-## Download the android app <a href="https://github.com/ShimronAlakkal/tradebook/blob/main/app-release.apk">    here   </a>
+## tryout the incomplete but working android version of the app here<a href="https://github.com/ShimronAlakkal/tradebook/blob/main/app-release.apk">    here   </a>
 [visit website](https://shimronalakkal.github.io/fraction_web/)   |   [help](https://www.instagram.com/shimron.alakkal)

 Clicking the download link above takes you to another page where you'd be able to see a download button which upon clicking lets you download the .apk file called `app-release.apk`